Edmund Burke: Criticism

-One of Burke's largest and most developed critics was the American political theorist Leo Strauss.
+One of Burke's largest and most developed critics was the German-American political theorist Leo Strauss.
 In his book Natural Right and History, Strauss makes a series of points in which he somewhat harshly evaluates Burke's writings.

 One of the topics that he first addresses is the fact that Burke creates a definitive separation between happiness and virtue and explains that "Burke, therefore, seeks the foundation of government 'in a conformity to our duties' and not in 'imaginary rights of man".
 Strauss views Burke as believing that government should focus solely on the duties that a man should have in society as opposed to trying to address any additional needs or desires.
 Government is simply a practicality to Burke and not necessarily meant to function as a tool to help individuals live as well as possible.
 Strauss also argues that in a sense Burke's theory could be seen as opposing the very idea of forming such philosophies.
 Burke expresses the view that theory cannot adequately predict future occurrences and therefore men need to have instincts that cannot be practised or derived from ideology.

 This leads to an overarching criticism that Strauss holds regarding Burke which is his rejection of the use of logic.
 Burke dismisses a widely held view amongst theorists that reason should be the primary tool in the forming of a constitution or contract.
 Burke instead believes that constitutions should be made based on natural processes as opposed to rational planning for the future.
 However, Strauss points out that criticising rationality actually works against Burke's original stance of returning to traditional ways because some amount of human reason is inherent and therefore is in part grounded in tradition.
 In regards to this formation of legitimate social order, Strauss does not necessarily support Burke's opinion—that order cannot be established by individual wise people, but exclusively by a culmination of individuals with historical knowledge of past functions to use as a foundation.
 Strauss notes that Burke would oppose more newly formed republics due to this thought, although Lenzner adds the fact that he did seem to believe that America's constitution could be justified given the specific circumstances.
 On the other hand, France's constitution was much too radical as it relied too heavily on enlightened reasoning as opposed to traditional methods and values.